HanjiaJiang/beNNch/README.md

-# The benchmark code for the NEST astrocyte support
+# Benchmark code for the NEST astrocyte support

-This code implements the benchmark workflow for the NEST astrocyte support developed in [NEST](https://nest-simulator.readthedocs.io/en/latest/index.html).
+The code in this repository implements the benchmark workflow for the astrocyte support developed in the [NEST Simulator](https://nest-simulator.readthedocs.io/en/latest/index.html).
 This development of NEST astrocyte support is described in the article [Modeling neuron-astrocyte interactions in neural networks using distributed simulation](https://doi.org/10.1101/2024.11.11.622953).
-This code also reproduces the figures of benchmark data in the article.
-Please cite the article if you use this code.
+The code also reproduces the figures of benchmark data in the article.
+Please cite the article if you use the code in this repository.

-This code is adapted from [beNNch](https://github.com/INM-6/beNNch) ([Albers et al., 2022](https://doi.org/10.3389/fninf.2022.837549)), a software framework for reproducible benchmarks of neuronal network simulations. beNNch is built around the [JUBE benchmarking environment](https://github.com/FZJ-JSC/JUBE) ([Breuer et al., 2024](https://zenodo.org/records/11394333), [Lührs et al., 2016](https://doi.org/10.3233/978-1-61499-621-7-431)).
+The code is adapted from [beNNch](https://github.com/INM-6/beNNch) ([Albers et al., 2022](https://doi.org/10.3389/fninf.2022.837549)), a software framework for reproducible benchmarks of neuronal network simulations. beNNch is built around the [JUBE benchmarking environment](https://github.com/FZJ-JSC/JUBE) ([Breuer et al., 2024](https://zenodo.org/records/11394333), [Lührs et al., 2016](https://doi.org/10.3233/978-1-61499-621-7-431)).

 Author: Han-Jia Jiang hjiang2@smail.uni-koeln.de